: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : misleading claim - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue. : Obama's moderators came in a year and a half after Bloomberg had already taken action to reduce stop-and-frisk, and had already achieved a 71% decline.[5]

-: whataboutism - discrediting a criticism by accusing hypocrisy, in order to shift the focus away from oneself and onto others. : Bloomberg tries to shift the focus from his missteps on criminal justice to his opponents' supposed missteps on criminal justice.
+: whataboutism - discrediting a criticism by accusing hypocrisy to shift the focus away from oneself and onto others. : Bloomberg dodges criticism of his stop-and-frisk policy by suggesting that other politicians have made similar missteps on criminal justice—redirecting attention from his own record. more...

 : cherry picking - presenting only evidence that confirms your position, while ignoring or withholding an often more significant portion that contradicts it. : Sanders lists only the letters from doctors saying he's in good health, while ignoring that he hasn't released his full medical records.[8]